DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-This rule applies to all domains: most notably Wikipedia and Facebook but also to instant messaging services like WhatsApp and Viber, to crowdfunding platforms like Kickstarter, to flat-share sites such as Airbnb and Couchsurfing.com, to dating sites like Match.com and finally to evaluation sites such as Yelp, TripAdvisor or IMDB.
+This rule applies to all domains: most notably Wikipedia and Facebook but also to instant messaging services like WhatsApp and Viber, to crowdfunding platforms like Kickstarter, to flat-share sites such as Airbnb and Couchsurfing.com, to dating sites like Match.com and Tinder, and finally to evaluation sites such as Yelp, TripAdvisor or IMDB.
 All these sites are spaces whose effectiveness grows with the number of their users.
 The higher performing sites only further increase their centrality by